 What a difference a year makes!
 Yes, remote learning has been steadily growing as a successful alternative and supplement to the face-to-face classroom over the past three decades, but the emergence of COVID-19 worldwide has seen an explosion in the demand for access to education using online formats.
 It has, no doubt, affected you personally.
 So, what should you know about the broadscale uptick in virtual learning, and how will it affect your current and future educational goals?

-Perhaps one of the most important distinctions that should be made in the significant growth of online learning in 2020 is between emergency remote teaching and established distance learning programs.
+Perhaps one of the most important distinctions that should be made is the significant growth of online learning regarding emergency remote teaching and established distance learning programs.

 Emergency Remote Teaching